AdityaNambiar/tcethlfworkshop/README.md

   f.
 Send '_fabric-scripts/_' to the other peers in the network.

 - (Point 2.a - other peer setup)
-In the other peer, create _docker-compose-peerN.yaml_ and _start-peerN.sh_ under (/fabric-scripts/hlfv12/composer/) as seen below:
+In the other peer, download the _docker-compose-peerN.yaml_ and _start-peerN.sh_ , from this git repo's template folder, under (/fabric-scripts/hlfv12/composer/) as seen below:
 ![Other_peer_folder](screenshots/other_peer_files.png)
-Add the following to the docker-compose-peerN.yaml:
+Add the following to the docker-compose-peerN.yaml (refer to the template):
 For peer1, (change all occurences of peer1 in this code block to respective peer and **make sure to increment the port on the left of colon by thousand** and change all occurences of ports at respective places)

 ```